cs50nestm/cs50labs/datatypes/README.md

 ### int

-An `int` is a data type which represents an **integer**: its value could be a **positive or negative whole number, or zero**.
+An `int` is a data type which represents an **integer**: its value could be a positive or negative whole number, or zero.
 Numbers like 5, 28, -3, and 0 can be represented as ints, but numbers like 2.8, 5.124, and -8.6 cannot.

 When an `int` is declared, the computer allocates 4 bytes, or 32 bits worth of space for that variable.
 This means that there are 2<sup>32</sup> (more than 4 billion) possible integers that can be represented as an `int`.
 Since this includes both positive numbers, negative numbers and zero, the values that an `int` can hold range from -2<sup>31</sup> to (2<sup>31</sup> - 1).